TritonDataCenter/ruby-manta/README.md

 Conditional requests allow many good things, so you're advised to use them where applicable.
-You can conditionally download an object only if it has changed, update an object with CAS semantics, create links correctly in the face of concurrent updates, and so forth.
+You can conditionally download an object only if it has changed, update an object with CAS semantics, create snaplinks correctly in the face of concurrent updates, and so forth.